Call Journey

 Let's take a look at how to use Call Journey.

-Call Journey is available to all Dialpad Ai VoiceAi Sales, and Contact Center customers on the Pro and Enterprise plans.
+Call Journey is available to all Dialpad Connect, Dialpad Sell, and Dialpad Support customers on Pro and Enterprise plans.

 Some of these events and routing steps include: